-Prohibit the use of plastic and neon lit shop signs within the town core and at other locations where the planning authority deem them unsuitable.
+BEO 1 Prohibit the use of plastic and neon lit shop signs within the town core and at other locations where the planning authority deem them unsuitable.

-Architectural Heritage and Record of Protected Structures Policies It is a policy of the Council to: BEP 6 Maintain, conserve and protect the architectural quality and character of the Pearse Street Architectural Conservation Area.
-BEP 7 Encourage the rehabilitation, renovation, climate-proofing and re-use of existing protected structures and vernacular buildings within the plan area, where appropriate, over the demolition of same and new-build on-site.
+Architectural Heritage and Record of Protected Structures Policies

+- BEP 6 Maintain, conserve and protect the architectural quality and character of the Pearse Street Architectural Conservation Area.
+BEP 7 Encourage the rehabilitation, renovation, climate-proofing and re-use of existing - EP 7 Encourage the rehabilitation, renovation, climate-proofing and re-use of existing protected structures and vernacular buildings within the plan area, where appropriate, over the demolition of same and new-build on-site.

-Architectural Heritage and Record of Protected Structures Objectives It is an objective of the Council to:
+Architectural Heritage and Record of Protected Structures Objectives

-ВЕО Identify places of special architectural, historical, archaeological, artistic, cultural, 2??? scientific, social or technical interest, and to define them as Architectural Conservation Areas over the lifetime of the Plan and to undertake an assessment to inform the potential

-ACA designation for Crocketstown/Quay area or any other special character areas considered by the Planning Authority worthy of such protection in County Mayo.
-BEO 2 Preserve the protected structures and their settings in Ballina on the Record of Protected Structures and seek to prevent the demolition or inappropriate alteration of Protected Structures, which would adversely impact on the character and special interest of the structure, where appropriate and to review the Record of Protected Structures from time to time as the need arises.
-BEO 3 Preserve the form and character of the protected structures by ensuring that any proposed sub- division of protected structures for multiple residential units does not impair the character of the protected structure.
-BEO 4 Ensure that any alterations or interventions to protected structures shall be executed to a high conservation standard in order to protect their significance or value.
+BEO 2 Identify places of special architectural, historical, archaeological, artistic, cultural, scientific, social or technical interest, and to define them as Architectural Conservation Areas over the lifetime of the Plan and to undertake an assessment to inform the potential ACA designation for Crocketstown/Quay area or any other special character areas considered by the Planning Authority worthy of such protection in County Mayo.
+BEO 3 Preserve the protected structures and their settings in Ballina on the Record of Protected Structures and seek to prevent the demolition or inappropriate alteration of Protected Structures, which would adversely impact on the character and special interest of the structure, where appropriate and to review the Record of Protected Structures from time to time as the need arises.
+BEO 4 Preserve the form and character of the protected structures by ensuring that any proposed sub- division of protected structures for multiple residential units does not impair the character of the protected structure.
+BEO 5 Ensure that any alterations or interventions to protected structures shall be executed to a high conservation standard in order to protect their significance or value.
 Any applications for development of protected structures shall be accompanied by an assessment carried out in accordance with the Councils requirements by an accredited conservation architect, in accordance with the Councils requirements.
+250.0 To answe that any new development or observing to a building within or odicining the

-BEO 5 To ensure that any new development or alteration to a building within or adjoining the Pearse Street/Walsh Street Architectural Conservation Area positively enhances the character of the area and is appropriate in terms of the proposed materials, scale, density, layout, proportions, plot ratio and building lines.
+BEO 6 To ensure that any new development or alteration to a building within or adjoining the Pearse Street/Walsh Street Architectural Conservation Area positively enhances the character of the area and is appropriate in terms of the proposed materials, scale, density, layout, proportions, plot ratio and building lines.